Spigell/sparky/README.md

     $ sparkyd --root=/home/$USER/.sparky/projects --timeout=600 # sleep 10 minutes

+You can set timeout as well by using `SPARKY_TIMEOUT` environment variable:

+    $ SPARKY_TIMEOUT=30 sparkyd ...

 Running in daemonized mode.

 At the moment sparky can't daemonize itself, as temporary workaround use linux `nohup` command: